Performance Tips for Asynchronous Development in C#

 The issue with this sample code is that every call to this method will result in either a true or a false result, but I'm creating a new Task<bool> for every call.
 This approach is going to create a lot of extra objects and put more pressure on the garbage collector.

 Instead, I could cache an instance of Task<bool> for the "true" result and another Task<bool> for the "false" result.
 This approach only adds two objects and greatly reduces the amount of work the garbage collector has to do.
 The code is a little more involved, but the impact is huge, as shown in Listing 2.

 When the Listing 2 code runs in a loop that checks 100 sites 100,000 times, my laptop gives me about a 55 percent to 60 percent increase in performance by caching the results (instead of returning a new result each time).
 Anytime you have results from an Async method that may be repeated from call to call, consider caching the results instead of creating a new result for each invocation.

 The Microsoft Visual Studio Async framework is a great tool for your tool belt.
 Just make sure you understand some of the inner workings of the technology -- then you'll really see the benefits that asynchronous programming can bring to your applications.

-Patrick Steele is a Senior .NET Developer with Billhighway in Troy, Michigan.
-A recognized expert on the .NET Framework, he is a Microsoft MVP award winner and a presenter at conferences and user group meetings.
+Patrick Steele is a senior .NET developer with Billhighway in Troy, Mich.
+A recognized expert on the Microsoft .NET Framework, he’s a former Microsoft MVP award winner and a presenter at conferences and user group meetings.